-Rent a canoe or kayak to ply along the waterways in search of exotic birds, monkeys and crocodiles.
+Rent a canoe or kayak to ply along the waterways in search of exotic birds, monkeys, and crocodiles.
 Alternatively, take to the hiking trails of Tortuguero National Park to explore Costa Rica’s wildlife and flora up close.

-What Tortuguero is most famous for however is its importance as a green sea turtle nesting ground.
+What Tortuguero is most famous for, however, is its importance as a green sea turtle nesting ground.
 Hire a licensed guide to lead you to the beaches after nightfall to watch the turtles in action.
 If you’re lucky enough, you might even catch a cute baby sea turtle hatching from an egg!

 Where to stay

 By shuttle: Public transportation is a bit hit or miss for Tortuguero.
 The easiest way to get here is via shuttles that combine land with water transport.
-Shuttles from Puerto Viejo take about 5 hours ($75) while from San José you’ll need 6 hours ($50) to get to Tortuguero.
+Shuttles from Puerto Viejo take about 5 hours ($75), while from San José, you’ll need 6 hours ($50) to get to Tortuguero.[/makebox]

 Drake Bay and Corcovado National Park

 It’s hard to find a more relaxing destination in Costa Rica than Drake Bay and the nearby Corcovado National Park.
-Like Tortuguero, finding your way to Drake Bay involves an bit of an offbeat journey.
+Like Tortuguero, finding your way to Drake Bay involves a bit of an offbeat journey.

 Besides letting the isolation melt away all your stresses, there are plenty of things to do in Drake Bay that will keep your muscles busy.
-Along the coastline, you’ll find plenty of opportunities to swim, scuba dive or snorkel along the pristine coastline and its deserted beaches.
+Along the coastline, you’ll find plenty of opportunities to swim, scuba dive, or snorkel along the pristine coastline and its deserted beaches.

 With 13 different ecosystems, from lowland rainforests and highland cloud forests to mangroves and flawless beaches, avoiding boredom won’t be hard.
-You’ll need to hire a guide in Drake Bay or take a Corcovado National Park tour as independent hiking is no longer allowed.
+You’ll need to hire a guide in Drake Bay or take a Corcovado National Park tour, as independent hiking is no longer allowed.

 Where to stay

 By air: Drake Bay has its own airport (DRK) with flight services from Puerto Jimenez and San José.
-For international arrivals, San José (SJO) is the closest major international airport followed by David (DAV) in Panama.
+For international arrivals, San José (SJO) is the closest major international airport, followed by David (DAV) in Panama.

 The town’s sleepy exterior by day belies a raucous nighttime party atmosphere.
 Both locals and visitors flood into Montezuma’s upbeat bars and clubs with gusto to recover from the adventures of the day.